Explainer7 min read

 +

-No. This is an independent reservation service with no commercial relationship with Audemars Piguet SA or The Swatch Group AG.
-Every Royal Pop we ship is purchased at full retail from Swatch's official boutique channels and resold under our option-contract framework.
+No. This is an independent resale and sourcing service with no commercial relationship with Audemars Piguet SA or The Swatch Group AG.
+Every Royal Pop we ship is purchased at full retail from Swatch's official boutique channels and resold at a market-based price.
 All trademarks — Royal Pop, Royal Oak, Audemars Piguet, Swatch, Sistem51 — remain the property of their respective owners.

 May 16th 2026